noahbenson/MmaSurfer/README.md

 is largely out of date, though many of the principles are correct.
 Expect the contents to change over the next couple of months.

+Additionally, this library will soon be depricated and replaced by the Neurotica library, which will incorporate all of the MmaSurfer functionality as well as additional functionality.

 ## License #####################################################################

 The MmaSurfer library is copyright (C) 2013-2014 by Noah C. Benson and is